 (1) An initial name inquiry into the state child welfare record files;

-(2) Subsequent child abuse confirmation history checks for new hires and rehires; and
+(2) Subsequent child abuse confirmation history checks for new hires, rehires, and household members;

-(3) An annual name inquiry into state child welfare record files.
+(3) A name inquiry into state child welfare record files; and

 "Child care facility" means a place maintained by any individual, organization, or agency for the purpose of providing care for children with or without charging a fee at any time.
 It includes a family child care home, group child care home, and group child care center.

 "Child care subsidy" means a payment made to low-income parents, guardians, or other responsible parties to pay for the care of a child under the age of thirteen years, or age thirteen years or older if the child has qualifying special needs as defined under federal law.

 "Family child care home" means a private residence, including a home, apartment, unit, or townhouse, as those terms are defined in section 502C-1, at which care may be provided for three to no more than six children who are unrelated to the caregiver by blood, marriage, or adoption, at any given time.